gwnathan2015/luacode/README.md

 | *PA-1.6 | refactor pt.
 2,refactoring map.lua and characters.lua                    |
 | *PA-1.7 | refactor pt.
 3, refactoring characters.lua                               |
 | *PA-1.8 | refactor of character positioning and movement system                    |

+nothing much to see here, most features arent here yet, although there is a wizard (supposed to sell potions when the game is done), a swordsman(follows the player and supposed to help the player defeat dwarves) and a working movement system where the bottom half of trees and NPCs cant be moved into. theres a big glitch we cant fix where a certain flower makes the player and npc characters dissapear.